Cancel anytime

 Total Addressable Market (TAM)

-The total addressable market for tools and storage is estimated to be in the hundreds of billions of dollars globally.
-Stanley Black & Decker is positioned well to capture a significant portion of this TAM, due to its diverse product lines and strong brand recognition.
-Market value is likely in the $300B+ range.
+The global tools and storage market is estimated to be over $70 billion.
+Stanley Black & Decker is well positioned to capture a significant share of this market through its diverse product portfolio and strong brand recognition.

 Upturn SWOT Analysis